 The City of Harrisburg, in keeping with its ongoing efforts to serve all members of the community, is updating its Americans with Disabilities Act (ADA) transition plan and self-evaluation.
 The accessibility plan provides a comprehensive plan for access for individuals with disabilities to City facilities, parks, programs, services, activities and events.

 The City of Harrisburg complies with the Americans with Disabilities Act of 1990, Public Law 101-336, which prohibits discrimination on the basis of disability.
 Individuals who would like to provide input are invited to complete a survey, call or email the ADA Coordinator.

-Surveys are available for organizations that represent individuals with disabilities, patrons, community members, employees, and other interested individuals who wish to participate in the evaluation.
 Your comments and opinions are important to us and will provide valuable information regarding how the City of Harrisburg can better serve individuals with disabilities.